Elliot-Clark/Career-Job-Scraper/README.md

-# Scraper
+# Job Scraper

-Grabs data from preset websites, stores them in backend database, and display results in frontend React.
+Currently a WIP project with the end goal of scraping relevant job listings from various company company websites and display results in frontend React.